 “I want doctors that will be able to empathize with the patient, work with them, and treat them as a whole--not just as a part.”

-Why did you choose to apply to George Washington University School of Medicine?
+Why did you choose to apply to GWU Medical School?

 I applied to medical school my sophomore spring and I got in, so I didn’t have to take the MCAT.
 It was part of a joint program where I did four years of undergrad at GW and four years of medical school at GW.
 It worked out really well because GW offers everything that I would want in a medical school since it is in a city, and I get exposure to so many things because of its location.

 I often tell prospective students that if you are interested in anything under the sun or even a combination of things, there is somebody in the D.C. area, most likely at GW, that has the same interest.
-That gives you the opportunity to work with them in any capacity--whether it’s research or just mentorship--and it is so helpful to have somebody that has already been down the path you want to pursue, and can ask them for advice.
+That gives you the opportunity to work with them in any capacity--whether it’s research or just mentorship--and it is so helpful to have somebody that has already been down the path you want to pursue.

-What are three reasons why you think you were accepted?
+What are the three reasons why you think you were accepted?

 My path is very different from the normal interview process.
 I did not have a student interviewer; I only had a professor interview me.
 I remember that her name was Dr. Werling, and her specialty was Neuroscience.
 Honestly, the whole interview was a conversation, but I remember that I was really nervous about it.

 I think the reasons I got into GW were that: 1) I was a humanities major, 2) I was an athlete, and 3) they could tell through the past ten years that I have been on the path for medicine.
 This specific program will only grant admissions to people that they know want to be doctors and are going to follow through on this commitment.